Thesis

 How to write a thesis

-When I review the thesis, I end up giving always the same suggestions.
-I’ve collected them in this page.
+When I review theses, I often find myself giving the same suggestions repeatedly.
+To save time (for both you and me), I’ve collected them on this page.

 Scroll to top